MaibornWolff/codecharta/gh-pages/README.md

 ### Markdown

 Jekyll uses kramdown to parse Markdown.
 Please take a look at its [qickref](https://kramdown.gettalong.org/syntax.html#links-and-images).
-Also please use this format for internal links between markdown files: `[visualization]({{site.baseurl}}{% link _docs/06-01-visualization.md %})`.
+Also, please use this format for internal links between markdown files: `[visualization]({{site.baseurl}}{% link _docs/06-01-visualization.md %})`.
 It has the benefit that the build will fail locally if a file cannot be found.

 ## Troubleshoot Docs Generation